 - Leftover pasta and kale can be reheated by pouring boiling water over and draining.
 Or enjoy it chilled straight from the fridge as a snack or as part of a salad.

 - Reheat the sausage tomato sauce by gently bringing to a simmer in a pan or skillet, and heat through for 2-3 minutes or until piping hot.
-Add a small amount of water to loosen up the sauce if required.
+Add a small amount of water or stock to loosen up the sauce if required.

 - Or reheat the tomato sauce including the pasta, in a warm oven until heated through.
 Add a lid over your oven dish if you don't want the pasta to go too crispy.